 People cultivate agave, oranges, jocotes and a variety of vegetables.

 Men wear short pants and a distinctive dark brown woollen vest.
 Women wear a simple huipil embroidered at the neck.

 San Juan La Laguna

-The fertile shore of Lake Atitlan produces coffee, fruit, flowers and wood such as cedar and pine and hormigo.
+San Juan la Laguna sits on the fertile shore of Lake Atitlan and produces coffee, fruit, flowers and wood such as cedar and pine and hormigo.

 Village weavers produce fine work especially bedspreads with unique designs.

 San Pedro La Laguna

 Our next stop on Lake Atitlan was San Pedro la Laguna – 2nd in popularity to Panajachel.

 San Pedro La Laguna is located on the western shore of the lake on the volcanic rock from the volcano of San Pedro.